British Iraqis: Population distribution

 According to community leaders in March 2007, there are around 150,000 Iraqis in London, 35,000 in Birmingham, 18,000 in Manchester, 8,000 in Cardiff and 5,000 in Glasgow.

 Ethnicity

-According to the International Organization for Migration, the three largest ethnic groups in the British Iraqi community are Arabs, Iraqi Kurds and Iraqi Turkmen.
+According to the International Organization for Migration, the four largest ethnic groups in the British Iraqi community are Arabs, Iraqi Kurds, Assyrians and Iraqi Turkmen.
 In particular, the Kurds form the most numerous of these ethnic groups.
 Moreover, they also form the largest Kurdish community in the UK, exceeding the numbers from Turkey and Iran.

 There are also sizeable numbers of Assyrians, Armenians, Mandaeans and other ethnic groups, such as Iraqi Jews, Yezidi, Shabakis and Kawliya.

 According to the 2011 census, Iraqi-born England and Wales residents most commonly gave their ethnicity as Arab (39%), "any other ethnic group" (28%) and Asian (17%).

 Religion

-Although the majority of Iraqis are Muslim (Shia and Sunni), there are also minority religions including Christians, Jews, and followers of Mandaeism, Yazidism, Shabakism and Yarsan.
+Although the majority of Iraqis are Muslim (Shia and Sunni), there are also significant minority religions including Christians (largely the exclusively Christian Assyrians and Armenians), Jews, and followers of Mandaeism, Yazidism, Shabakism and Yarsan.